AcolyteOfTheWay/End-to-End-Document-RAG-/README.md

-Here’s a comprehensive README draft for **End-to-End-Document-RAG** based on examination of all files in the project.
-You can copy this into your README.md, edit as needed.

----

 # End-to-End Document RAG

 This project implements a full **Document Retrieval-Augmented Generation (RAG)** pipeline.
 Given a user’s query and a set of documents (PDFs, text, etc.), the system retrieves relevant contexts and then uses a generative model to produce a response grounded in those documents.
 It includes data ingestion, preprocessing, vector embeddings, retrieval, generation, user interface, and evaluation.